jvwinandy/redes1-t1/README.md

-# Simulation of a FTP connection with two machines connected by a crossover cable using raw sockets and the sliding protocol.
+# Simulation of a FTP connection with two machines connected by a crossover cable using raw sockets and the sliding window protocol.
 Project made for the Networking 1 course of the UFPR's Bachelor in Computer Science.

 For the connection to work the device must be changed to the network device that makes the connection.